SUWS of the Carolinas, is a life-changing wilderness-based treatment center for children, adolescents, and teens struggling with autism.

 Why Consider Treatment at SUWS of the Carolinas

-Right now, you may be asking yourself, “does my son or daughter have autism spectrum disorder?”
+Right now, you may be asking yourself, “does my son or daughter have Asperger’s disorder?”
 You don’t have to face this alone.
-The admissions team at our treatment center are highly trained and ready to answer any questions you may have about autism or the therapy that can help you and your child manage ASD.
+The admissions team at our treatment center are highly trained and ready to answer any questions you may have about autism or the therapy that can help you and your child manage their disorder.

 Types of Treatment Offered at SUWS of the Carolinas

-Our Approach Program, is specifically designed for adolescent, ages 14 to 17, who are struggling with the challenges associated with autism spectrum disorder.
-The Approach Program at our center places a strong focus on addressing specific needs of this unique population, including difficulties with social skills, self-regulation, executive functioning, and self-direction.
-The wonderful staff at SUWS utilizes a number of different treatment strategies to assist each student and their families meet their personal goals.
-Additionally, the treatment curriculum offered at SUWS of the Carolinas is designed to support the growth of each student and is based on a level system.
+Our Approach program is specifically designed for adolescents, ages 14 to 17, who are struggling with the challenges associated with Asperger’s disorder.
+Approach places a strong focus on addressing specific needs of this unique population, including difficulties with social skills, self-regulation, executive functioning, and self-direction.
+The wonderful staff at Approach utilizes a number of different treatment strategies to assist each student and their families meet their personal goals.
+Additionally, the therapy offered at SUWS of the Carolinas is designed to support the growth of each student and is based on a level system.
 Each level carries a specific intention, measurable objectives, and can be individualized for each student’s needs.

-The Approach Program will begin at our base camp, where students will first meet their therapist and get acquainted with their cabin before heading out on their first wilderness expedition.
-Throughout the duration of therapy, each student will regularly go on multi-day hiking expeditions, while also continuing to participate in a number of therapeutic treatment methods.
-Some of the different therapeutic experiences we offer students in the Approach Program, which are designed to strengthen their minds, bodies, and souls, include:
+Treatment at Approach begins at our base camp, where students first meet their therapist and get acquainted with their cabin before heading out on their first wilderness expedition.
+Throughout the duration of the program each student will regularly go on multi-day hiking expeditions, while also continuing to participate in a number of therapeutic treatment methods.
+Some of the different therapeutic experiences we offer students in the Approach Program, which are designed to strengthen student’s minds, bodies, and souls, include:

-Medication management: When it comes to autism spectrum disorder, there is no specific medication that is able to treat the core symptoms.
-However, some types of medication may be able to help a young person with this condition function better on a daily basis.
-If your child is struggling with a co-occurring disorder, he or she may be prescribed medication to control the presence of any distressing symptoms.
-All medication used will be a combined decision between you and your child’s psychiatrist, with whom your child will meet on an as-needed basis.
+Medication management: There is no medication available that is designed to treat Asperger’s disorder; however, if your child is struggling with a co-occurring disorder he or she may be prescribed medication to control the presence of any distressing symptoms.
+All medication use will be a combined decision between you and your child’s psychiatrist, with whom your child will meet on an as-needed basis.
 Our psychiatrist is available to meet with students at base camp every other week in the fall, winter, and spring, and every week in the summer.
 Additionally, we have a registered nurse on staff and all of our field staff are trained in medication administration.

-Individual therapy: Each student in our Approach Program receives individual counseling sessions, up to two times a week, where they will meet one-on-one with a licensed mental health professional.
-Individual therapy can help children and adolescents with ASD learn more positive behaviors and learn how to reduce the prevalence of undesirable behaviors.
+Individual therapy: Each student in our Approach Program receives individual counseling sessions, at least two times each week, where they will meet with a licensed mental health professional.
+Individual therapy sessions can be spent on helping a student with Asperger’s disorder improve communication skills, better deal with emotions, and work on more positive behaviors.

-Group therapy: Group therapy during therapy in the Approach Program uses concrete approaches and is strongly focused on social skills development.
+Group therapy: Group therapy in the Approach Program at our wilderness treatment center uses concrete approaches and is strongly focused on social skills development.
 Some possible group topics may include communication skills, self-awareness, hygiene, and self-care.

 Experiential therapy: In addition to traditional therapeutic methods, SUWS of the Carolinas offers a number of experiential therapies to provide our students with well-rounded recovery.
 Some of the therapies offered to our students include: